benitomartin/nlp-news-classification/README.md

 ## 👨‍🔬 Data Analysis

 The first approach was to analyze the dataset columns and ist distribution.
-The dataset contains the following columns:
+The dataset contains the following columns, divided in two files (fake and true):

 - Title
 - Text
+- Subject
+- Date

 <p align="center">
     <img src="images/dataset.png"/>
 </p>

-The labels are pretty well balance as they are close to 50% each.
+After merging the datasets we see that the labels are pretty well balance as they are close to 50% each.
+So in this respect the is no need to do oversampling or undersampling.
+The number of news is 23481 (fake) and 21417 (true), after removal of duplicates (209 rows).

 <p align="center">
     <img src="images/raw_lablels_distribution.png" width="700" height="500"/>
 </p>

 On the other hands, the subjects contains 8 topics, from which the 2 most popular are all true news and the other 6 fake.
-This means that there is no mix of labels within subjects
+This means that there is no mix of labels within subjects.
 </p>
 <p align="center">
     <img src="images/subjects distribution.png" width="700" height="500"/>